yomazini/42cursus-Born2BeRoot/Additional_information.md

 ## Virtualization 🌐

-Virtualization lets you create virtual versions of physical resources like computers, servers, or storage devices.
+Virtua lization lets you create virtual versions of physical resources like computers, servers, or storage devices.
 Think of it like having multiple TVs inside one screen, where each TV shows a different channel and works independently.

 ### Key Types of Virtualization: